bertomartin/css-guidelines-1/README.md

 ### Base rules ###

 The base category is about the default styles.
-There are only single element selectors that say: Wherever the element is on the page, it should look like this.
+There are only single element selectors (and their pseudo-elements) that say: Wherever the element is on the page, it should look like this.

     body, form {
         margin: 0;